-- Downward Dog – This is great pose to stretch out the calves, hamstrings and lower back.
-Start in a full plank position on your hands and then shift the hips back and up, keeping your back as flat as possible.
-Try to press the heels down, or “peddle” the heels one at a time to increase the stretch, one leg at a time.
+- Downward Dog – This is a great pose to stretch out the calves, hamstrings and lower back.
+Start in a full plank position on your hands.
+Then shift your hips back and up, keeping your back as flat as possible.
+Try to press your heels down, or “peddle” the heels one at a time to increase the stretch, one leg at a time.
 You should also feel a nice stretch in your shoulders and possibly even your chest.

 - Low Lunge with Twist – Start in a runner’s lunge with your RIGHT foot forward and your hands on the mat on either side of your front foot.
-Lower your back knee and shin to the floor and lift your RIGHT hand off to ground, and up to the sky, to rotate towards the front knee.
-This will help to open the chest and stretch out your lower back, hip flexor on the back leg, and your hip on the front leg.
+Lower your back knee and shin to the floor.
+Then lift your RIGHT hand up to the sky, to rotate towards your knee.
+This will help to open the chest and stretch out your lower back, hip flexors, and hips.

 - High Lunge – From your low lunge, simply bring both hands back to the ground, and tuck your back toes under to lift the back knee off the floor back into your runners lunge.
-With control bring your hands up to your front knee and then extend them up towards the sky, lengthening your spine.
+With control bring your hands up to your front knee.
+Then extend your arms up towards the sky, lengthening your spine.
 Sink the hips down to get deeper into the stretch.
 You should feel the stretch in your back hip flexor, and your front hip.

 - Side Angle Pose – Bring your hands back down to the ground with your RIGHT hand either on the outside or inside of your front foot (mine is pictured on the inside).
-With your RIGHT foot forward, twist open away from the front knee reaching the arm either up to the sky or over head, and lower back heel to the floor slightly, rotating your toes to open out to the side as well.
+With your RIGHT foot forward, twist open away from the front knee.
+Then reach your top arm to the sky or over head.
+Then lower your back heel to the floor slightly, rotating your toes to open out to the side as well.
 Think of lengthening through your spine and getting it as long as possible.
 You’ll also feel a nice stretch in your back inner thigh.

-- Triangle Pose – From your side angle pose, you can straighten the front leg to get a nice deep stretch in your RIGHT hamstring, or you can come up to standing and reset your legs, and really reach forward as you lower down into triangle pose.
+- Triangle Pose – From your side angle pose, you can straighten the front leg to get a nice deep stretch in your RIGHT hamstring.
+Or you can come up to standing and reset your legs, then reach forward as you lower down into triangle pose.
 Continue to keep the length through your spine and to get your back as flat as possible.

 - Thread the Needle – Come down to the grass and lay on your back and cross your RIGHT ankle over your LEFT knee as if making a figure “4”.
-Keeping your hips grounded and your lower back pressing into the mat, pull the LEFT knee in towards the chest, threading your RIGHT hand between your legs.
+Keep your hips grounded and your lower back pressing into the mat.
+Pull the LEFT knee in towards the chest, then thread your RIGHT hand between your legs.
 Clasp your hands underneath your LEFT knee to help pull the knee deeper into the stretch.

 - Half Splits – Come back into a runner’s lunge position with the RIGHT foot forward, and lower the back knee down to the floor. keeping the hands on the ground, shift the hips back to straighten the front leg.
 Flex through the front foot to get a very deep stretch in the front leg.
 Focus on pulling the RIGHT hip back and shifting your torso over your front leg.
 To deepen the stretch, keep the back as flat at possible.

 Make sure you complete all the single sided poses on the OTHER side as well.
-I like to run through the entire sequence again to do the other side, that way I can get a bit deeper into some of the poses. 🙂
+I like to run through the entire sequence a seconds time on the other side.
+That way I can get a bit deeper into some of the poses. 🙂

 Download your FREE printable version HERE.